Jessi Singh helms the kitchen at Don’t Tell Aunty

 Definitely.
 I’m always looking for the next opportunity and adventure.
 Currently exploring opening new restaurants in LA and Melbourne, so watch this space.

 Thank you, Chef Jessi, and we’re looking forward to hearing more about what you get up to next.
-You want to see more from her?
-Check out her new recipe.
+You want to see more from him?
+Check out his new recipe.

 What is your plan for your future as a chef?